-I love decorating for the Thanksgiving and Halloween.
+I love decorating for Thanksgiving and Halloween.
 I love the fall and all the little and BIG pumpkins that fill up the markets.
 In the past, we transformed pumpkins into magical, fairy jack-o-lanterns.
 We have used little pumpkins to make bird feeders and we have even stamped with gourds.

 This year I was inspired by the boho design aesthetic and wanted to turn our pumpkins into lovely bohemian style pumpkins.
 While we could have painted the pumpkins, I like the fine lines and designs that are created with markers.

-Decorate Pumpkins with Markers
+How to Decorate Pumpkins with Markers

 The next thing you will need is an unwaxed pumpkin.
 Often times the pumpkins and gourds you purchase at the store have a coating of wax on them.
 The wax is there to extend the life of the pumpkin.
 However, the waxy surface won’t let the marker “stick” to the skin – it will smudge and rub off.